 Budget | Far Out Camping

 If you’re on a budget, our local writer Ioanna recommends you stay at Far Out Camping!
-Right on Mylopotas Beach, you have access to a swimming pool and free sunbeds in your stay.
+Right on Mylopotas Beach, you have access to a swimming pool and free sunbeds during your stay.

 You can choose from simple canvas tents or more upscale bungalows with a patio and private bathroom (the tents have shared bathrooms with showers).